-Here's the One Thing We Know About Robert Mueller's Investigation
+Robert Mueller's Russia Investigation Is Moving Really Fast.
+Here's Why

 Mueller's apparent speed in tackling a massive investigation is likely related both to his own personality and the grave importance of what he's trying to figure out, which includes whether members of Trump's campaign colluded with Russia.

 "His reputation is as someone who doesn’t mess around," says Katy Harriger, a professor at Wake Forest College and author of a book on federal special prosecutors.
-"But I think if you look at the overarching questions of this instigation, they’re pretty serious in terms of the alleged wrongdoing, and I think someone of Mueller’s stature and commitment to public service that he’s demonstrated would want to know the truth about this fairly quickly."
+"But I think if you look at the overarching questions of this investigation, they’re pretty serious in terms of the alleged wrongdoing, and I think someone of Mueller’s stature and commitment to public service that he’s demonstrated would want to know the truth about this fairly quickly."

 Another, more concrete reason Mueller may be working quickly: the simultaneous investigations in Congress.
 As Mueller's team proceeds with their work nested within (but slightly separate from) the Justice Department, committees in both the House and the Senate are also looking into the Russian matter.
 As Congress interviews some of the same witnesses that the special counsel's office needs to speak with, it could impede Mueller's ability to get to the truth.